bevesce/TodoFlow/README.md

 ### itopy, utopy, qtopy, todify ###

 Version of script to use in [Pythonista](http://omz-software.com/pythonista/) iOS app.
-Most of the source was marged to not clutter scripts list in app.
+Most of the source was merged to not clutter scripts list in app.
 Requires [seamless dropbox](https://github.com/bevesce/Seamless-Dropbox)

 **itopy** - the main code,